lcm-proj/lcm/docs/content/build-instructions.md

 We currently support building on windows using an MSYS2 environment as well as MSVC.
 Please see the appropriate section below for more information on each approach.

+### Windows Dev Drive
+Using a [Windows Dev Drive](https://learn.microsoft.com/en-us/windows/dev-drive/) is not required to build LCM, but it is ***strongly*** recommended.
+When building on a normal filesystem, Windows Defender or other antivirus will *severely* slow down the build.
+A key feature of Dev Drives are relaxed AV policies.
+See the [Understanding security risks and trust in relation to Dev Drive](https://learn.microsoft.com/en-us/windows/dev-drive/#understanding-security-risks-and-trust-in-relation-to-dev-drive) section for more on the implications of using a Dev Drive.

+Using a VHD or disk partition is a personal choice.
+Even a VHD on a USB SSD is a viable option.

+The [Storing package cache on Dev Drive](https://learn.microsoft.com/en-us/windows/dev-drive/#storing-package-cache-on-dev-drive) section enumerates environment variables to consider setting.
+Set `VCPKG_DEFAULT_BINARY_CACHE` and consider  `PIP_CACHE_DIR`.

+### Java (Optional)
+Building the Java tools (like `lcm-spy` or `lcm-logplayer-gui`) requires an installed JDK.
+Ninite can be a hassle free way to install AdoptOpenJDK.

+Alternatively, if you just want to use Java-dependent components of LCM provided by a pre-built binary (like you get from `pip install lcm`) then only a JRE is required.

 ### Using MSVC with vcpkg

+Windows MSVC/vcpkg builds are much slower than Ubuntu builds as vcpkg builds `glib` and transitive dependencies from source.

 #### Prerequisites

 **Warning**: If the path to the LCM directory contains spaces, you may experience issues with `vcpkg`.
 It is highly recommended to work out of a directory whose path does not contain spaces.

+##### Visual Studio

-Before starting, ensure you have installed Microsoft's Build Tools for Visual Studio.
-When going through the setup, ensure you install a Desktop development with C++.
+Before starting, ensure you have installed Microsoft Visual Studio.
+The CLI only "Build Tools for Visual Studio" is sufficient to build LCM.
+The full IDE is not required.

+The download for the CLI tools is currently below the fold on the main [Visual Studio download page](https://visualstudio.microsoft.com/downloads/): Tools for Visual Studio -> Build Tools for Visual Studio

+> Use of this tool requires a valid Visual Studio license, unless you are building open-source dependencies for your project.
+See the Build Tools license for more details.
+[Quoted Feb 2 2026]

+For whichever distribution of Visual Studio you have selected, in the installer select the "Desktop development with C++" Workload to install.
+Under "Installation details", ensure "vcpkg package manager" is unchecked.
+These build instructions assume vcpkg is manually installed.

 All commands in this section are intended to be run from a shell set up for using MSVC (e.g. `Developer PowerShell for VS 2022`).

+##### VCPKG

 Begin by [installing
 vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-powershell#1---set-up-vcpkg).